timlee0131/Travelling-Salesman/README.md

+# Travelling Salesman Problem #

-# Travelling Salesman Problem solved with Dynamic Programming and Brute Force #
+This project solves the Travelling Salesman Problem (TSP) with both a naive bruteforce approach and the dynamic programming approach